matthewestes33/techBlogMVC/README.md

 This application requires installation of npm (incl. nodemon, bcrypt, dotenv, express, mysql2, sequelize, express-handlebars), MySQL, and Heroku.

-A walkthrough video can be viewed here: GOOGLE DRIVE LINK
+The application can be viewed here: https://secure-beach-20323.herokuapp.com/

 All elements of the project can be examined here: https://github.com/matthewestes33/techBlogMVC